jtnystrom/Discount/README.md

 ## Installation

+Discount is now available in BioConda.
+This is the easiest way for most users.
+Please see the [BioConda installation instructions](http://bioconda.github.io/recipes/discount/README.html).

-The easiest way to obtain Discount is to download a pre-built release from the [Releases](https://github.com/jtnystrom/Discount/releases) page.
+For advanced users, to run Discount with your own Spark distribution, you may wish to download a pre-built release from the [Releases](https://github.com/jtnystrom/Discount/releases) page.

 ### Running